perwin/imfit/docs/writing_new_image_functions.md

-Assuming we're in the Imfit source code directory, `cd` to the `function_objects/` subdirectory, copy the header file `func_gaussian.h` to `func_new-moffat.h`, and end the file to change the following lines:
+Assuming we're in the Imfit source code directory, `cd` to the `function_objects/` subdirectory, copy the header file `func_gaussian.h` to `func_new-moffat.h`, and edit the file to change the following lines:

     #define CLASS_SHORT_NAME "Gaussian"